ericwastaken/rw_trelloreport/README.md

-# RayWenderlich Team Lead Trello Report
+# Trello Report

 ## Summary

-This tool uses the Trello API to pull out lists of cards in the various RW tutorial phases.
+This tool uses the Trello API to pull lists of cards and then report/search on them.
 This tool is written in JavaScript and requires NodeJS 8.x to run.

 You can also run this tool via GitPod which requires you to run it inside your browser.